AustittoBanditto/AustittoBanditto/README.md

 ## 📍 About Me

-- 🏡 From: **Bolton, Ontario** 🇨🇦
+- 🏡 From: **Bolton, Ontario**
-- 📍 Currently in: **Ottawa, Ontario** 🇨🇦
+- 📍 Currently in: **Ottawa, Ontario**
-- 🧠 Passionate about problem-solving, digital security, and tech innovation
+- 🧠 Passionate about problem-solving, digital security, information technology, and tech innovation
 - 🛠 Always building, learning, and exploring the next big thing in tech

 ---